davcri/Unibox-Ajax/README.md

 # Introduction

-Unibox is a web application developed for an Italian college project developed by [davcri](https://github.com/davcri) and [filreg](https://github.com/filreg).
+Unibox is a web application developed developed by [davcri](https://github.com/davcri) and [filreg](https://github.com/filreg) for an Italian college project.

 _**Note**: All the web application user interface is in Italian, but both code and documentation are in English.
 We hope to have time to finish this application and translate it._